sincerely91/django-mail-demo/README.rst

     new_message = MailifyMessage(...)

-Check the mailify/models.py for attribute reference.
+    # Check models.py for reference.

 Future Work
 -----------